strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 ^^^^^^^^^^^^^^^^^^

-:Field name: item10
+:Field name: k10p_item10

-:Data type: integer
+:Data type: string

+:Domain:
+  :1: None of the time
+  :2: A little of the time
+  :3: Some of the time
+  :4: Most of the time
+  :5: All of the time
+  :6: Don't know
+  :9: Not stated / Missing
 :Notes:
   In the past 4 weeks, how often did you feel worthless?